Kensington Palace: Apartments 8 & 9: Home of the Prince and Princess of Wales

-Apartments 8 & 9 are two conjoined chambers situated on the northern-most section of the main palatial building.
-The apartment covers three storeys.
-During its use as a residence, the two-room nursery covered the entirety of the top floor.
+During its use as the Wales' London residence, the two-room nursery covered the entirety of the top floor.
 Other spaces included two reception rooms: a drawing room doubling as Diana's office, a sitting room with a television, and a formal dining room.
-In 1981, the apartments were combined to create a family home for Charles, Prince of Wales, and Diana, Princess of Wales.

-The residence had a helicopter pad, and many outdoor gardens, including one on the roof and a greenhouse where the family spent many hours.
-Diana decorated the residence in "bold patterns and lush fabrics", as well as floral wallpaper and a mix of modern and antique furniture, upholstered with golden laquer.
+The residence had access to a helicopter pad, and several outdoor gardens, including one on the roof and a greenhouse where the family spent many hours.
+Diana decorated the residence in "bold patterns and lush fabrics", as well as floral wallpaper and a mix of modern and antique furniture, upholstered with golden lacquer.
 From 1997, the apartments have been used as office space for various groups, charities, and staff.